MengeCrowdSim/Menge/doc/mengeDetails/sceneSpec.md

 - `max_accel`: the maximum acceleration the agent can experience (in m/s^2).
 This is a simple smoothing mechanism and doesn't make allowances for anisotropic behaviors.

 A `<Model>` tag has a similar structure.
 Each per-agent property will have a property name and value pair.
 For specific pedestrian models, the tag name and property key-value pairs are defined in the model (see @ref page_PedModel).

+Finally, a profile can consist of zero or more [velocity modifiers](@ref Menge::BFSM::VelModifier).
+The velocity modifiers will affect all agents derived from this profile, regardless of what state they are in.
+See the [Velocity Modifier](@ref page_VelMod) page for more details.

 @subsection subsec_sceneProfVariability Property Variability